ppyne/BitcoinKeys/README.md

 The project also includes the class Base58, which encodes big integers (keys) with human friendly characters, the A to Z letters in both upper and lowercase, the numbers from 1 to 9, without the number "0" (zero), without the uppercase letter O (o), without the lowercase letter l (L) and without the uppercase I (i), since those 4 characters are known to bring confusions and errors in hominids sapiens sapiens.

+## Security warnings

+Private keys must be produced locally and kept in a safe place.
+Transfer over network may be done through a secure protocol using SSL for instance and private keys, or wallets, should be encrypted thanks to a method like [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki).

 ## Examples

 ```php